dcollinsn/batwing-tech/content/posts/proquest-winter-2022.md

 room of about 200 square feet.
 Suffice it to say, some judge calls were difficult to access!

-The event was initally announced for 9 AM, but since that was so close to the store's opening time, and due to some players potentially being delayed, we started at 9:30.
+The event was initially announced for 9 AM, but since that was so close to the store's opening time, and due to some players potentially being delayed, we started at 9:30.
 Still, we had about 4-5 no shows among pre-registered players, and a few waitlisted players were able to join.
 Our total size was 30 players,